lem0nmel0n/snaplet/README.md

 a cute little screenshot tool with a cli interface and minimal gui (for selection). developed in python.

 ## how it's made
-- made in python 3.13.9
+made in python 3.13.9

-- uses questionary for the cli prompts
-- uses tkinter for a lightweight selection gui
+uses questionary for the cli prompts and tkinter for a lightweight selection gui

 ## platforms
 - windows 10+ : supported